imager-io/imager/README.md

 ## Notes for Developers

+* Rust
-I’d recommend always using the `release` flag when in development.
+	* I’d recommend always using the `release` flag when in development.
 E.g. `cargo run --release`.
 Otherwise it’ll be significantly slower.

 ## Articles